olchui428/isom3000h-project/README.md

 > [LEE, Ho Wan Owen](https://github.com/owen-hwlee)

-## <TODO: add project topic and goals>
+## Accreditation System

-The goal of this project is to <TODO: add description>.
+The goal of this project is to create a decentralized accreditation system for different organizations to issue certificates to applicants.

 The specific objectives are as follows:

-- <TODO: add objectives>
+- To allow organizations to mint and transfer certificate NFTs to applications
+- To allow employers to check certificates obtained by each employee
+- To provide a UI for such interaction

 ## Methodology

-The scope of this project is developing a simple yet production-ready dApp that consist of smart contracts deployed a provided test blockchain network and a UI working on a web browser with MetaMask extension activated.
+The scope of this project is developing a simple yet production-ready dApp that consist of smart contracts deployed to a provided test blockchain network and a UI working on a web browser with MetaMask extension activated.
 All blockchain interactions shall be conducted via MetaMask.

 The entire project is split into 3 parts: [Smart Contract Programming](#part-1-smart-contract-programming), [Front-end Interaction](#part-2-front-end-interaction), and [Final Group Presentation](#part-3-final-group-presentation).
 Our team recommends that readers examine project code by following the order described in this documentation.